Eigenvalues of Brownian Motions on $\mathrm{GL}(N,\mathbb{C})$: Introduction

 \section{Introduction}

-In this paper, we answer the longstanding question of convergence of eigenvalues of Brownian motion on the Lie group $\mathrm{GL}(N,\mathbb{C})$.
+In this paper, we answer the longstanding question of convergence of eigenvalues of Brownian motions on the Lie group $\mathrm{GL}(N,\mathbb{C})$ of complex invertible $N\times N$ matrices.

-Brownian motion and heat kernel analysis on Lie groups have been studied extensively since the 1970s, cf.\ \cite{Milnor,Jorgensen,Hormander,DixmierMalliavin,Arede1984,Albeverio1990,Arede1991,Taylor1988,Gross1993,Varopoulos,Hall1994,Driver1995}.
+Brownian motion and heat kernel analysis on Lie groups have been studied extensively since the 1970s; see the survey \cite{Varopoulos} and especially \cite{Taylor1988,Gross1993,Hall1994,Driver1995} for perspective relevant to the present work.
 One effective construction of Lie {\em group} Brownian motion is through a stochastic differential equation driven by ``flat'' Brownian motion on the Lie {\em algebra}; see \eqref{eq.BM.Strat.SDE}.
 This provides a direct connection to the classical ensembles of random matrix theory.
-The unitary group $\mathrm{U}(N)$ has, as Lie algebra, the space of skew-Hermitian matrices in $\M_N(\C)$; the ``flat'' Brownian motion on this space is $\i X^N(t)$ where the Hermitian matrix $X^N(t)$ is a {\em Gaussian Unitary Ensemble} (scaled by $\sqrt{t}$).
-Meanwhile, the general linear group $\mathrm{GL}(N,\mathbb{C})$ has as Lie algebra the full space $\M_N(\C)$; the ``flat'' Brownian motion $W^N(t)$ here is, for each $t$, a matrix of all i.i.d.\ complex normal random variables, i.e.\ a {\em Ginibre ensemble} (scaled by $\sqrt{t}$).
-These ensembles comprise two of the most well-known settings for large-$N$ limits of eigenvalue distributions: Wigner \cite{Wigner1955} proved the density of eigenvalues of $X^N(t)$ converges to the semicircle law, while Ginibre \cite{Ginibre1965} proved that $W^N(t)$'s eigenvalues converge to the circular law.
+The unitary group $\mathrm{U}(N)$ has, as Lie algebra, the space of skew-Hermitian matrices in $\M_N(\C)$; the ``flat'' Brownian motion on this space is $\i X(t)$ where, for each $t\ge 0$, the Hermitian matrix $X(t)$ is a {\em Gaussian Unitary Ensemble} (scaled by $\sqrt{t}$).
+Meanwhile, the general linear group $\mathrm{GL}(N,\mathbb{C})$ has as Lie algebra the full space $\M_N(\C)$; the standard ``flat'' Brownian motion $W(t)$ here is, for each $t\ge0$, a matrix of all i.i.d.\ complex Gaussian random variables, i.e.\ a {\em Ginibre Ensemble} (scaled by $\sqrt{t}$).

-\begin{rem} Wigner's semicircle law was generalized beyond the Gaussian setting to reach essentially its optimal form within a decade; cf. \cite{Arnold1,Arnold2,Grenander}.
-On the other hand, even conjecturing the optimal form of the circular law took 20 years following Ginibre's work, cf.\ \cite{Girko}, and another 25 years after that for a full resolution, cf.\ \cite{TaoVu2010-aop,Bordenave-Chafai-circular}.
-This is a testament to the vastly greater difficulty working with eigenvalues of non-normal matrices than selfadjoint matrices. \end{rem}
+These ensembles comprise two of the most well-known settings for large-$N$ limits of eigenvalue distributions: Wigner \cite{Wigner1955,Wigner1958} proved the density of eigenvalues of $X(1)$ converges to the semicircle law, while Ginibre \cite{Ginibre1965} proved that $W(1)$'s eigenvalues converge to the circular law, as $N\to\infty$.
+Wigner's semicircle law was extended to matrices with i.i.d.\ entries above the diagonal under the optimal finite second moment hypothesis within a decade; cf. \cite{Arnold1,Arnold2,Grenander}.
+On the other hand, the analogous extension of the circular law was not accomplished until 45 years after Ginibre's work in \cite{TaoVu2010-aop}, following incremental progress by several authors -- see the survey \cite{Bordenave-Chafai-circular}.
+This is a testament to the vastly greater difficulty working with eigenvalues of non-normal matrices than with selfadjoint matrices.